DarshanAguru/JavaScript-Based-ChatBot/README.md

-# Javascript based chat bot (pre-defined questions)
+# Javascript-based chatbot (pre-defined questions)

-This is JavaScript based chatbot without using AI.
+This is a JavaScript-based chatbot without using AI.
 It uses predefined questions and answers.
-Basic html, css and JS project for starters.
+A Basic HTML, CSS, and JS project for starters.